 For many busy professionals, a yoga class before or after work provides a perfect hour of stress relief and relaxation to balance out a hectic workday.
 And the stats agree: Power for Life Fitness yoga classes have welcomed 4,985 participants so far in 2019, over four times as many people as the next most popular class format, with monthly participation peaking in April when 995 residents attended a yoga class.
 46 Power for Life Fitness properties offer at least one yoga class per week, which is nearly twice as many properties as the next most popular format.

-This total body workout is a very close third place, with 23 properties offering boot camp classes and 1,043 total participants in 2019.
+This total body workout is in second place, with 24 properties offering boot camp classes and 1,143 total participants in 2019.
 The reason: Offering a combination of cardio and strength training and equipment-based and bodyweight exercises, a boot camp class guarantees a full body burn.
 Boot camp participation was highest in January, when 216 residents got their sweat on with Power for Life Fitness boot camp instructors.

 Number 4: Spinning